Configuration and Security of Azure Storage Accounts

 Azure Training Architect II in Content

-This learning activity provides some experience with configuring and securing an Azure storage account.
-We will log into the Azure portal and create a storage account, then get familiar with the configuration options for it, including replication options, access tiers, and secure transfers.
-We will RDP into a Windows VM and install Microsoft Azure Storage Explorer.
-Then we will connect to Blob storage, and attempt to upload and retrieve data from the blob.
-Using the Azure Portal, we will use access policies and shared access signatures to both permit access to the storage account and deny access to blob data.
+This hands-on lab provides some experience with configuring and securing an Azure storage account.
+We log into the Azure portal and create a storage account, then get familiar with the configuration options for it, including replication options, access tiers, and secure transfers.
+We RDP into a Windows VM and install Microsoft Azure Storage Explorer.
+Then we connect to Blob storage, and attempt to upload and retrieve data from the blob.
+Using the Azure Portal, we use access policies and shared access signatures to both permit access to the storage account and deny access to blob data.
 Subsequent attempts to upload and retrieve data from blob storage should fail.
-Completing the lab will provide the experience required to configure and secure an Azure storage account.
+Completing the lab provides the experience required to configure and secure an Azure Storage account.

 Configuration and Security of Azure Storage Accounts